wrideout/dotvim/README.md

     $ ln -s ~/.vim/vimrc ~/.vimrc

 The use of the '--recursive' flag during the cloning process tells git that it should fetch the submodules needed to run this vim setup.
-It should be noted that this process will only work if ~/.vim is empty, and ~/.vimrc does not exist.
-If this is not the case, then be sure to back up your existing Vim configuration files:

-    $ mv ~/.vimrc ~/.vimrc_old
-    $ mv ~/.vim ~/.vim_old

 Once installation is complete, ~/.vim may be treated as a regulat git repository, and therefore updated as such.
+All submodules in the repository may be updated by executing the following command:

+    $ git submodule foreach git pull origin master

 # Plugins and Dependencies
 The plugins used by this setup are as follows: